QuantConnect/Lean.DataSource.DataBento/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](https://github.com/QuantConnect/Lean.DataSource.DataBento/blob/master/LICENSE) file for details.

 Happy coding and algorithmic trading!